 - Azure Storage – You use an Azure storage account for storing the data in this tutorial.
 If you don't have an Azure storage account, see the Create a storage account article.
 After you have created the storage account, note down the account name and access key.
-See View, copy and regenerate storage access keys.
+For information about how to retrieve the storage account access keys, see Manage storage account access keys.

 - Download and review the Hive query file (HQL) located at: https://adftutorialfiles.blob.core.windows.net/hivetutorial/partitionweblogs.hql.
 This query transforms input data to produce output data.

 - Download and review the sample input file (input.log) located at: https://adftutorialfiles.blob.core.windows.net/hivetutorial/input.log